digitaldreams/laracrud/README.md

 It will create Model, Request, Controller, View.
 Then you just need to run route command to create routes.

+##Setting##
+To manipulate configuration you need to do following.

+01. Add this line to config/app.php providers array

+    LaraCrud\LaraCrudServiceProvider::class

+02. Then Run

+    php artisan vendor:publish --provider="LaraCrud\LaraCrudServiceProvider" --tag=config

 NB: only for mysql database